Montjuïc Hill

 Next drive to Tibidabo, which at 512 meters it is the highest hill overlooking Barcelona.
 It rises sharply in the northwest and enjoys panoramic views of both the city and the coastline.
 Perched on the summit is the astonishingly beautiful Sagrat Cor Church (Sacred Heart), which was begun in 1902 and completed 60 years later.
 It is a vast neo-gothic church with a massive statue of the sacred heart of Jesus on top: a truly spectacular sight to behold.

 Then drive to beautiful Montjuic - the most famous hill in Barcelona, filled with pavillions, temples, palaces, parks, botanical gardens, and other monuments from when Barcelona hosted the World's Fair in 1920.
-It literally means Jewish Mountain, named for the medieval Jewish cemetery there, and has glorious views over the city.
+It means Jewish Mountain, named for the medieval Jewish cemetery there, and has glorious views over the city.

 For years it was an important defence outpost of the city, with a wooded valley and fort.
 Today, there are many castles and museums to see and admire on Montjuic, including the Magic Fountain - and of course wonderful views over the city!

-Then it's time to drive back into the city where you will be dropped off at the Glòries Tower where your guide will give you your tickets and guide you to the entrance.
+Then it's time to drive back into the city where you will be dropped off at the Glòries Tower, your guide will give you your tickets and guide you to the entrance.
 Then you have free time to head up to the Observation Deck of this grand glass skyscraper - with, yes, some of the greatest views over the city!

 Please note: